 This amendment would revise requirements for AGR 60/40 Planned Residential Developments (PRDs) to eliminate the contiguity requirement for preserve areas associated with these developments.
 The intent of this amendment is to allow parcels smaller than 150 acres that are not adjacent to existing preserves or conservation areas to become eligible as potential preserves, by eliminating the requirement that smaller parcels comprising the 60% preserve area for 60/40 PRDs be contiguous to other lands that aggregate to 150 acres and have a conservation or preserve status.
+In addition, the amendment includes a newly proposed provision to prohibit the replacement or "swapping" of preserves once these are established for a development.
 This amendment does not propose changes for preserve areas associated with "80/20" PRDs or Traditional Marketplace Developments (TMDs).